 Many people also suffer from recurrent or complex kidney stones that are often debilitating to their lives.
-The majority of such kidney stones, depending on their size and location, can be removed with minimally invasive techniques, such as shockwave lithotripsy (SWL), ureteroscopy, or percutaneous surgery.
+The majority of these kidney stones, depending on their size and location, can be removed with minimally invasive techniques such as shock wave lithotripsy (SWL), ureteroscopy, or percutaneous surgery.
 SWL is a relatively non-invasive procedure that uses targeted shock waves to break stones into tiny pieces that are passed naturally in the urine.
 Additionally, it is important to know what is causing the stones and how to prevent them from recurring.